 Information about gray triggerfish effects are based on landed catch including any information about other reef fish that are caught with gray triggerfish.
 The comparison of alternatives is based on the number of available fishing days.
 This comparison does not take into account fishing during the closed season or effort shifting outside of the closed season.
 The impacts to the physical environment may be underestimated in this analysis if effort shifting occurs outside the closed season; however, any effort shifting is expected to be minor because fishermen do not typically target gray triggerfish.
 Physical impacts to the environment could occur when gear such as weights, hooks, and anchors hit and damage the substrate and surrounding habitat.
 Thus, greater impacts can be expected from a longer fishing season, as there are more opportunities for gear interactions with the physical environment.
-On the other hand, it is not likely that many recreational fishermen target gray triggerfish exclusively on a fishing trip.
-Therefore, any beneficial effects to the physical environment from reducing the number of fishing days may be minimal as fishermen still take trips, but target other reef fish.
-Recreational fishers typically use rod-and-reel or spearguns to harvest gray triggerfish and often anchor their vessel over desired fishing locations; see Section 3.1 for a comparison of gear types and impacts to the physical environment.
+On the other hand, any beneficial effects to the physical environment from reducing the number of fishing days may be minimal as fishermen still take trips, but target other reef fish.
+Recreational fishers typically use rod-and-reel or spears to harvest gray triggerfish and often anchor their vessel over desired fishing locations; see Section 3.1 for a comparison of gear types and impacts to the physical environment.